-Instant Pot Spicy Southern Black Bean Stew
+Instant Pot Spicy Southern Black Eyed Peas Stew

 A perfectly seasoned Instant Pot Spicy Southern Black Eyed Peas Stew is a great way to end a good year and begin a great new one.
 Serve this with a bowl of rice or crusty bread.
 A vegan, nut-free, gluten-free recipe, can be soy-free and made without any added oil.

 - 1 1/2 cups dry black eyed peas (soaked for 30 minutes and drained before use)